Arctic Insect Hatch

 Half of the Brain Sleeps

-After leaving Argentina on the northern migration, Red Knots fly to northern Brazil, and then “jump” in 4-6 day non-stop flights to Delaware Bay on the Northeast seaboard of the United States.
+From Brazil, the non-stop flight from South to North America requires several days.
 In flight, birds rest by allowing half of their brain to sleep at a time.
 Like mammals, birds exhibit two types of sleep: slow-wave sleep (SWS), and rapid eye movement (REM), sleep.
 SWS can occur in one or both brain hemispheres at a time.
 During unihemispheric SWS, the eye connected to the awake hemisphere remains open, a state that may allow birds to visually navigate during sleep in flight.
 The miniaturization of EEG recording devices now makes it possible to measure brain activity in flight.
 Determining if, and how, birds sleep in flight will contribute to understanding an unexplored aspect of avian behavior.

 The unique resting behavior during flight is represented here as some birds feature open eyes, while others show a tightly closed eye.
 The background is divided into night time, sunshine, and cloudy days.
 The painting is styled after José Francisco Borges, a Brazilian folk artist known for high contrast color woodblock prints.